citp/privacy-policy-historical/p/ph/php/phpmydirectory.com.md

-> *The following text is extracted and transformed from the phpmydirectory.com privacy policy that was archived on 2005-04-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050406011608id_/http%3A//phpmydirectory.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the phpmydirectory.com privacy policy that was archived on 2005-12-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051218141609id_/http%3A//www.phpmydirectory.com/privacy.html) for the most accurate reproduction.*

-# phpMyDirectory.com - PHP/mySQL Business Directory Script - PHP/mySQL Yellow Pages Script - PHP Directory Project
+# phpMyDirectory.com - PHP/mySQL Business Directory Script - Privacy Policy

   phpMyDirectory.com website is strongly committed to protecting the privacy of its visitors and customers.
 Our policy is to keep the personal information we receive from our sites completely confidential and used solely for internal purposes.
 We will not share your personal information with any other parties.